 Black and Indigenous Histories Summer Institute

 The Ruth J. Simmons Center for the Study of Slavery & Justice at Brown University, in partnership with the Tomaquag Museum, is thrilled to offer a free summer institute for high school students.
-This exciting program includes breakfast, lunch, and course materials for each participant, as well as an incredible opportunity to dive deep into history, culture, and justice.
+This exciting program includes breakfast, lunch, and course materials for each participant, along with an incredible opportunity to dive deep into history, culture, and justice.
 Rising 9th-grade students through graduating 12th-graders from the Rhode Island community are encouraged to apply and join in this unforgettable experience.
 Please note that transportation is limited, so students and their families will need to arrange their own transportation to and from campus during the week.

-• Eligibility Criteria: Local students entering 9th-12th Grade
+- Eligibility Criteria: Local students entering 9th-12th Grade

-• Focus: The program focuses on local Black and Indigenous histories and leadership development.
+- Focus: The program focuses on local Black and Indigenous histories and leadership development.

 Brown Collegiate Scholars Program